Autism Evaluations for Children

 -

-We assess children from birth through age 12, including infants, toddlers, preschoolers, and early school-age children.
+We assess children from preschool through age 12, including infants, toddlers, preschoolers, and early school-age children.

 -